Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: A baseline for Bongard-Logo

 \section{A baseline for Bongard-Logo}

 Based on higher-dimensional human concepts and preferences, the creators of Bongard-logo problems have categorized the Bongard-logo dataset into four distinct problem types: FF, BA, NV, CM.
-For the purpose of conveniently marking images in the Bongard-Logo problem, we denote the images in Bongard-Logo problems as $x_{ij}$, where $i$ represents the problem's identifier, with $i\in[1,n]$ and $n$ signifying the total number of problems.
+For the purpose of conveniently marking images in the Bongard-Logo instance, we denote the images in Bongard-Logo instances as $x_{ij}$ according to Figure \ref{Bongard-Logo_label}, where $i$ represents the problem's identifier, with $i\in[1,n]$ and $n$ signifying the total number of instances.
 Specifically, $\{x_{ij}|\,j\in[1,6]\}$ represents images in the $i$-th primary group (positive instances), while $\{x_{ij}|\,j\in[8,13]\}$ represents images in the $i$-th auxiliary group (negative instances).
 Additionally, $x_{i7}$ represents the test image to be potentially assigned to the $i$-th primary group, and $x_{i14}$ represents the test image to be potentially assigned to the $i$-th auxiliary group.
-Inspired by PMoC\cite{PMoC}, we can abstract the distribution of the primary group within a Bongard-logo problem as $p_i(x|\,y)$ and the distribution of the auxiliary group as $q_i(x|\,y)$.
-Here, $y$ denotes the problem's reasoning type, where $y\in $\{FF, BA, NV, CM\}.